LevinJ/SFND_Lidar_Obstacle_Detection/README.md

 ### Fitlering

-Two filtering operation are done:
+Two filtering operations are done:
 1) Use VoxelGrid to reduce the resolution of lidar point cloud
 2) Use Region of interest to fitler out areas that are far away from the ego car, as well as the roof area